 Of the four immediate annuals, 'The Chimes' is the most 'Christmas Carol'-like and is considered the literal (and spiritual, no pun intended) successor to the original tale, covering a lot of the same ground and concerned with the same problems of the time.

 The story concerns one Toby 'Trotty' Veck, an old man who has spent his life as a ticket porter or 'trotter', of mail, messages and small packages from one place to another.
 His home base is on the steps of a London church, always open to the elements, waiting for his next job.
-Dickens paints Trotty as a long-suffering, though patient, man, eager and still willing to do his job, even though the years haven't been kind to him and there are now younger (and quicker) lads to do the job.
+Dickens paints Trotty as a long-suffering, though patient, man, eager and still willing to do his job, even though the years haven't been kind to him and there are now younger (and quicker) lads to do it.

 Trotty's main love in life is his daughter Margaret, known as Meg.
 She always comes in the evening to bring her father supper, after his long, cold day.
 This evening she brings him one of his favorite dishes, tripe, and some news.
 She is full of excitement and tells her father she wants to marry her long-time fiance' Richard the following day (New Year's Day).
 He is happy for his daughter but worries for the young couple's future (the main threesome here are all established as part of London's massive poor population at the time; they serve in the Cratchit's role for this story).